Meet the Therapist: Pat Capel

 What you do for your own mental health?

-You are a therapist in Central London and the Watford area.
-What can you share with us about seeing clients in those areas?
+You are a therapist in Central London and The City.
+What can you share with us about seeing clients in this area?

 What’s your consultation room like?